zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 ## Section 2 – Create Master-Detail Application

-11. In this section you will create a set of screens to represent product orders.
+* In this section you will create a set of screens to represent product orders.
 As a reminder, here’s what the data model looked like.

 ![](./media/image65.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.11.1 – Data model

 The second application will allow Mama Maggy managers/franchisees to track the status of their product orders.
 This will include a list of all product orders, the ability to see the specifics of a single order including a list of each product in that order, its unit price, and the quantity ordered.